open-telemetry/opentelemetry.io/content/en/docs/security/security-response.md

 #### Fix Release Day

-The Fix Team as repo owners will release an updated version and optionally notify their communities via Slack.
+The Fix Team as repository owners will release an updated version and optionally notify their communities via Slack.

 ## Severity